Public cloud winners take all

 As for companies expected to see big decreases in IT spending, well, they’re the ones without a strong public cloud game:

-The first list (IT increases) is obviously the one to be on, particularly given the fact that 44 percent of CIOs surveyed are prioritizing public cloud in 2019, with another 44 percent citing hybrid cloud.
-The only thing bigger than these two is security software (52 percent), largely driven by a continued inability to keep hackers from exploiting IT vulnerabilities.
+The first list (IT increases) is obviously the one to be on, particularly given the fact that 44 per cent of CIOs surveyed are prioritising public cloud in 2019, with another 44 per cent citing hybrid cloud.

+The only thing bigger than these two is security software (52 per cent), largely driven by a continued inability to keep hackers from exploiting IT vulnerabilities.

 In short, we are firmly settled into the beginning of the cloud era.
 Customers are also seemingly settled on which vendors they trust to deliver increased business agility and innovation.
 One might think this would lead the public cloud vendors to get lazy on their largesse.
 That doesn’t seem to be happening.

 Instead we’re seeing an incredible increase in the pace of innovation across the major cloud vendors.
 It’s a great time to be buying IT, and an even better time to be a developer building the future.